Restorative sleep is sleep that is sufficiently high in both quantity and quality, such that the sleeper feels restored when they wake.

 Sleep has a natural cadence and flow.
 We cycle through the sleep stages from light sleep to deep sleep to REM sleep, and then back.
 The composition of the sleep cycle changes throughout the night, with certain stages and processes more prevalent in the final hours before waking.

-To improve sleep quality, we must sleep long enough.
-Without adequate sleeping time, we lose whole cycles and disproportionate amounts of important stages like REM sleep.
+To improve sleep quality, an obvious but crucial key is to sleep a sufficient amount.
+Without adequate sleeping time, we lose entire sleep cycles — and disproportionate amounts of important stages like REM sleep.

 Read: Am I getting enough sleep?Fragmented sleep is not restorative sleep.
-The natural flow of sleep is most restorative when it is allowed to continue uninterrupted.
+The natural flow of restorative sleep is most effective when it is allowed to continue uninterrupted.
 If you are waking too frequently during the night, you are likely to feel less rested the next day.

-Achieving consistent, efficient, less fragmented sleep requires a concerted effort to modify your waking behaviors and improve your nighttime environment.
+Achieving consistent, efficient, less-fragmented sleep requires a concerted effort to modify your waking behaviors and improve your the sleeping environment.

-Read: How to stop waking up during the nightMany people mistake restorative sleep for a specific phase of sleep, such as deep sleep.
-This misunderstanding leads them on a path of faux optimization.
+Read: How to stop waking up during the nightMany people mistakenly assume that restorative sleep is limited to a specific phase of sleep, such as deep sleep.
+This misunderstanding may lead individuals to wrongly prioritize only certain sleep stages.
 Over-optimizing one or two specific stages of sleep to an unnatural extent may be detrimental to sleep’s natural restorative potential.

 All stages of sleep are vital and invaluable, each performing a distinct biological function.
-It’s only by taking a holistic view of sleep quality that we can unlock the full restorative potential of natural sleep.
+It is only by taking a holistic view of sleep quality that we can unlock the full restorative potential of natural sleep.

 Read: The 5 Stages of SleepIt’s important to understand that sleep is personal and unique.
-Our environment, health, and life choices determine whether we enjoy restorative sleep and wake feeling revitalized or endure poor sleep and emerge from our beds fatigued and weary.
+Our environment, health, and life choices determine whether we experience restorative sleep and wake feeling revitalized—or endure poor sleep and emerge from our beds fatigued and weary.

 What improves restorative sleep for one person may disrupt it for another person.
-Even individually, we need different things at different times.
-Our sleep needs are dynamic and constantly changing.
-Quality sleep needs personalized support.
+Even individually, our sleep needs are dynamic and constantly changing.
+The highest-quality restorative sleep requires personalized support.

-To improve sleep, we need to tailor the experience to the individual sleeper.
-That’s why we created The Restorative Bed™.
+To improve sleep on the deepest level, the experience must be tailored to the individual sleeper.
+That’s why we created Bryte Balance.

-Discover The Restorative Bed™We conceived and built The Restorative Bed™ with sleep scientists at the heart of our team.
+We conceived and built Bryte Balance™ with sleep scientists at the heart of our team.

 Our sleep science advisory board is led by Dr. Matthew Walker, Director of the UC Berkeley Center for Human Sleep Science and author of the best-selling book ‘Why We Sleep’, and is supported by an array of clinicians and researchers from around the world.